tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Heretic’s Fingerbone

+1/Day

+When you cast a spell using this implement, count a natural 1 attack roll as a natural 20.

+**Quirk:** Entertains profane beliefs.

+---

+#### Iconoclast’s Relic

+Your crit range for attacks made using this implement expands by 2 if at least two of the following conditions are true about the target: it’s stronger than a standard monster; it’s higher level than you (champion: at least 2 levels higher; epic: at least 3 levels higher); and/or it’s either a dragon or a humanoid.

+**Quirk:** Has subversive thoughts.

+---

 #### Light, Symbol of

 _Recharge 6+:_ When you cast a divine spell, your symbol flares with bright light for a moment, starkly illuminating your surroundings.
 When you cast a daily divine spell, that light is bright enough to daze one enemy engaged with you who has 50 hit points or less (champion: 100 hit points or less; epic: 250 hit points or less).
 This daze lasts until the end of the enemy’s next turn.